 Hello Space Gazers (I’m choosing to believe we have a dedicated following and that’s what I’m calling y’all).
-Welcome to our most recent installment, Space Gaze: Transcendent!
+Welcome to Space Gaze: Transcendent!
 We’ve gathered some fantastic trans-inclusive sci-fi and fantasy narratives out there in honor of Transgender Awareness Week (Nov.
-12-19) and Transgender Day of Remembrance (Nov.
-20, 2021).
+13-19) and Transgender Day of Remembrance (Nov.
+20, 2022).

 Now sit back, relax, and try not to wonder why so many of these books have eye injuries in them.
 It's honestly just a weird coincidence and we weren't happy about it either.

 If you haven’t checked out Space Gaze before, take a look at our other installments here:

 Rin: Wow.
 Everyone in this book is absolutely terrible and I love them for it.
 The author describes both our main characters, Zhu and Ouyang, as genderqueer, but I was particularly drawn to Zhu and her struggles to understand where she fit in a society that prioritizes men while casting women aside—when she felt she didn't fall into either category.
 She Who Became the Sun has been compared to Mulan, and while I can see it, I think it doesn't do this book justice.
 The characters cling so hard to what they want—or think they should want—and are so desperately hungry for it that it's frustrating at times, but it's a good sort of frustration.
 I think.
 Regardless, I genuinely enjoyed every second of this, and am devastated we know nothing about the sequel at this point.
 5/5